zooxo/desk42/README.md

 This is the emulation of the legendary HP-35 pocket calculator, that was introduced by Hewlett-Packard in January 1972.
-Much later Peter Monta, Jacques Laporte and Pietro de Luca managed to run the HP-35-ROM on other platforms.
+Much later PeOCter Monta, Jacques Laporte and Pietro de Luca managed to run the HP-35-ROM on other platforms.
 And the footprint of this calculator is incredible small with 768/1536 words/bytes (ROM) and less than 10 Kilobytes of flash memory (for the whole calculator application).